 Our stock compensation budget minimizes dilution.
 Each year the Compensation Committee approves a budget that sets the number of stock options and RSUs we can grant our employees for annual merit awards.
-We do not grant options or RSUs that exceed this budget without the Compensation Committee's approval.
+We do not grant stock options or RSUs that exceed this budget without the Compensation Committee's approval.
 Over the past three years, the average merit award stock budget set by the Compensation Committee has been approximately 2.2% of our outstanding common stock on an issued and outstanding basis.
-This stock compensation budget, and therefore our equity compensation burn rate, is well below the Executive Peer Group average of 4.04% from 2015 through 2017.
+This stock compensation budget, and therefore our equity compensation burn rate, is well below the Executive Peer Group average of 4.2% from 2017 through 2019.
 We believe this stock budget is an important tool to balance our compensation objectives with stockholder interests.
-For 2018 performance, the Compensation Committee set a merit stock award budget that resulted in approximately 1.9 million stock options and approximately 850,000 RSUs awarded to employees, including the executive officers.
+For 2020 performance, the Compensation Committee set a merit stock award budget that resulted in approximately 2.1 million stock options and approximately 955,000 RSUs awarded to Ionis employees, including the executive officers.
 Together these shares represent approximately 2% of our outstanding common stock on an issued and outstanding basis for that year.
 This budget, as well as each employee's position level and performance in the previous year, ultimately determines the size of the individual annual stock grants.
+Following the Akcea Acquisition, for 2020 performance, we awarded approximately 380,000 stock options and approximately 170,000 RSUs to legacy Akcea employees.